Page Content Portlet

 Take a Video Tour of the F. Wayne Hill Water Reclamation Facility

 We are excited to offer a new Sixth Grade educational program.
 Gwinnett Water Resources is partnering with Tinker to provide in class lessons on water and energy.
 These lessons were designed to teach students about our local water resources while aligning with the Gwinnett Schools Academic and Knoledge Standards (AKS).
 Teachers will be provided materials to deliver these lessons to students at their own pace, either virtually or in-person.
 This program is free for students and teachers may qualify for a $50 mini grant.
 For more information on this brand new program, watch this short video.
-Teachers if you are interested in signing up your class, fill out a quick form here.
+Teachers if you are interested in signing up your class, reserve a spot today.

 Water on Wheels is a free, classroom-based program available to visit schools throughout Gwinnett County.
 Students participate in engaging, hands-on lessons that teach the importance of water conservation and environmental protection while fostering attitudes that will inspire lifelong water-efficient behaviors.